MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-outbound-spam-policy.md

     It's easiest to click **Add a condition** three times to see all of the available conditions.
 You can click ![Remove button](../../media/scc-remove-icon.png) to remove conditions that you don't want to configure.

-    - **The sender domain is**: Specifies senders in one or more of the configured accepted domains in Office 365.
+    - **The sender domain is**: Specifies senders in one or more of the configured accepted domains in the organization.
 Click in the **Add a tag** box to see and select a domain.
 Click again the **Add a tag** box to select additional domains if more than one domain is available.

     - **Sender is**: Specifies one or more users in your organization.
 Click in the **Add a tag** and start typing to filter the list.
 Click again the **Add a tag** box to select additional senders.